dane-anderson/athena/README.md

 Athena is an experimental educational and research project.

 Quantitative outputs are not financial advice and should not be used as the sole basis for investment, trading, or risk-management decisions.

+---

+## Author

+**Dane Anderson**

+Building at the intersection of artificial intelligence, quantitative finance, mathematics, and software engineering.